gdg-garage/gdg-garage.github.io/participate/index.markdown

 <span class="c1">Programmers</span>.
 GDG Garage is for programmers.

 There is <span class="c2">no required level of expertise</span>, and it's very much okay not to know everything.
-But it's kind of understood that if you go to a GDG Garage, you want to learn something new (see the principles on the [main page](/)).
+In fact, it's kind of understood that you go to a GDG Garage to learn something new (see the principles on the [main page](/)).

 Hopefully, you'll be able to meet a lot of diffent people at your local GDG Garage.
 Students, professionals, startupists, tinkerers.
 Javaists, Rubyists, Pythonists, JavaScript'ists, C++'ers, Haskellians.
 Front-end, back-end.
-Static typing, dynamic typing, optional typing, "what-the-hell-is-typing?" typing.
+Static typing, optional typing, dynamic typing, "what-the-hell-is-typing?" typing.

 As in Dungeon & Dragons, the diversity of the party (warrior, thief, mage, cleric) is not necessarily something to avoid.
 Sometimes, it is of utmost importance!

-<span class="c3">Note:</span> Due to the fact that coding in a GDG Garage is done in teams, [you may need to know how to use git][Git].
+<span class="c3">Note:</span> Due to the fact that coding in a GDG Garage is done in teams, you may need to know how to use git.
 Here's a [nice interactive tutorial][gitTutorial] for the command line.
 If command line is not your thing, you can install GitHub's great app for [Windows][gitWin] or [Mac][gitMac].
 These two are pretty much one-click affairs!
 If that's not enough for you, check out the [list of most git user interfaces][gitUIs].

 [Git]: http://git-scm.com/
 [gitTutorial]: http://try.github.io/levels/1/challenges/1